linrongbin16/lin.vim/README.md

 After git installation, `git.exe` should be found in `$env:Path`, Unix/Linux builtin commands such as `bash.exe`, `cp.exe`, `mv.exe`, `cd.exe`, `find.exe`, `cat.exe` should be found as well.

-One more thing should be noticed is that there's a `vim.exe` provided by Git for Windows as well, don't use it, just use `gvim.exe` installed by yourself.
+One more thing should be noticed is that there's an old-version `vim.exe` provided by Git for Windows as well, don't use it, use `gvim.exe` installed by yourself.

 3. Install other third party dependencies (x64 is preferred):